TNuan/trello-TNuan-api/README.md

-# MERN Stack - Building an API like Trello app by NodeJs, ExpressJs and MongoDB from scratch
+# MERN Stack - Building an API like Trello app with NodeJs, ExpressJs and MongoDB from scratch

 ## Requirements